terchiem/movie-fan/README.md

 # Movie Fan
 This app allows a user to search for movies and see their details using [The Open Movie Database API](http://www.omdbapi.com/).
-A user can also add Upvotes/Downvotes to a movie, which is stored on a database for all to see.
+A user can also add upvotes/downvotes to a movie, which persists on a database for every user.

 [Live Site](https://movie-fan.netlify.app/)

 # Tech Stack

 * Frontend
-  * React & hooks
+  * React & Hooks
   * Axios
   * Hosted on Netlify (free tier)
 * Backend